Your eyelids are droopy. You can’t stop yawning. All you can think of is crawling into your bed and snuggling under the comforter.

 Meditation isn’t just for monks or hippies.
 It’s a great way to relax, find your center, and re-orient your thoughts back to what you need to achieve.
 We all have the drive to succeed if we only tap into our resources through meditation.
 I like to sit in front of a sunny window in the lotus position, and breathe deeply: inhale through the nose for 4 counts, hold for 2, exhale through the mouth for 8.

 RISE AND SHINE

 Try to get up around the same time every day, and give at least 30 minutes to yourself, for whatever you want to do.
-I’m still working on this one, but when I get the chance, I like to stretch all my muscles and get a few obliques in before attending to the kids.
-Keeps me from getting sore too, from all that heavy lifting (the kids, again)!
+I’m still working on this one, but when I get the chance, I like to stretch all my muscles and get some yoga in before attending to the day’s activities.

 What do you do to keep your energy levels up in order to meet your daily goals?